-The purpose of this Guidance Note To provide guidance to participants on some of the issues they need to address when offshoring or outsourcing their activities as a participant The main points it covers The obligation of a participant to have adequate resources and processes to ensure that offshored or outsourced activities comply with the participant's obligations under the ASX [Name of Rules] Operating Rules What is an offshoring arrangement?
+The purpose of this Guidance Note To provide guidance to participants on some of the issues they need to address when offshoring or outsourcing their activities as a participant The main points it covers What is an offshoring arrangement?
 What is an outsourcing arrangement?
 When is an offshoring or outsourcing arrangement "material"?
-The due diligence a participant should undertake before entering into an offshoring or outsourcing arrangement Matters that the documentation for an offshoring or outsourcing arrangement should address • The requirement to notify ASX of proposed overseas activities, the termination of a material offshoring arrangement and the entry or termination of a material outsourcing arrangement The supervisory processes a participant should have in place in relation to Deleted: management and an offshoring or outsourcing arrangement Deleted: policies, procedures and ASX's investigatory powers in relation to offshored or outsourced activities Related materials you should read ASX [Name of Rules] Operating Rules Guidance Note 1 Admission as a Participant ASX [Name of Rules] Operating Rules Guidance Note 8 Notification Obligations ASX [Name of Rules] Operating Rules Guidance Note 10 Business Continuity and Disaster Recovery
+The due diligence a participant should undertake before entering into an offshoring or outsourcing arrangement Matters that the documentation for an offshoring or outsourcing arrangement should address The requirement to notify ASX of proposed overseas activities, the termination of a material offshoring arrangement and the entry or termination of a material outsourcing arrangement The supervisory processes a participant should have in place in relation to an offshoring or outsourcing arrangement ASX's investigatory powers in relation to offshored or outsourced activities Related materials you ASX Clear Operating Rules Guidance Note 1 Admission as a Participant should read ASX Clear Operating Rules Guidance Note 8 Notification Obligations ASX Clear Operating Rules Guidance Note 10 Business Continuity and Disaster Recovery